Primtee/triplet-loss-train-for-speaker-recognition/README.md

     Why, I refer to "two training stage"?
 That need you to understand the triplet-group method.
     And very very welcome to my mailbox: primtee_nxg@163.com.

-    The first stage, I use the classic VGG net to train our data set (just use 100 people , VOX).
+    The first stage(See train.py), I use the classic VGG net to train our data set (just use 100 people , VOX).
     The net I upload before.
 You can find it.
 Of course, the net written by tensorflow.
     This stage,  the model converged after  250 training cycles.

-    The second stage, upload the fist stage model as pre-training model for this stage.
+    The second stage(See triplst_train.py), upload the fist stage model as pre-training model for this stage.
     I just upload the 150th episode trained model as pre-training model,maybe else.
     The prediction acc of 150th episode model achieved 0.89.

-    first training stage curve, first_training.png
+    first training stage curve, first_stage_training.png
-    second training stage curve, second_training.png
+    second training stage curve, second_stage_training.png